 “We’ve all been dealt a set of cards.
 Sometimes we don’t know the next move.
 We can’t see the future, but we have to continue to play the game.”

-These words were spoken by Tiffany Green, who was dealt a quite unlucky hand, trapped in a cycle of poverty that plagued her family for generations.
+These words were spoken by Tiffany Green, who was dealt an unlucky hand, trapped in a cycle of poverty that plagued her family for generations.
 Growing up in public housing in New York, she knew owning anything of her own would be a struggle.
-With all the odds stacked against her, she managed to break free from a cycle that had kept her family’s hopes and dreams held down for so long by utilizing The Prosperity Center’s Prosperity Savings Account program to purchase a home for herself and her child.
+With all the odds stacked against her, she managed to break free from a cycle that had kept her family’s hopes and dreams held down for so long by utilizing The Prosperity Center’s Savings Account program to purchase a home for herself and her child.

 Tiffany had no footsteps to follow behind, so charting a course for her journey was difficult.
 Instead, she decided to create her own path and leave her footsteps for future generations of her family to follow behind.

 "Just knowing how important it is to build equity and wealth for my family, was definitely something I knew education would bring.
 I'm a first generation graduate from college."

 Successfully attaining her degree inspired her younger sister and even her mother to do the same.
 But, her fight wasn’t over yet.
 While in college she became a single mother, the stakes were higher, she didn’t just have to succeed for herself, she had to do it for her child.